wbcomdesigns/WooCommerce-Open-Graph/README.txt

 = 1.0.0 =
 * first version.
 = 1.0.1 =
-* modified version.
-Added two more new social media sites linkedin and pinterest to this plugin.
+* Added two more new social media sites linkedin and pinterest to this plugin.
-Added more settings there to enable and disable any social media meta tags.
+* Added more settings there to enable and disable any social media meta tags.
-Added social media share buttons on product page that make easy to share any product.
+* Added social media share buttons on product page that make easy to share any product.